-Outpatient programs are any addiction treatment programs that allow their patients to spend the night in the comfort of their own homes.
+Outpatient programs are any programs that allow their patients to spend the night in the comfort of their own homes.
 Partial hospitalization programs are one form of outpatient programs.

 In comparison to a partial hospitalization program, a basic outpatient program is far less structured.
 Also, the addiction levels of regular outpatient program patients are less severe than those of PHPs.